Razvan48/Digit-Recognizer-in-Python/README.md

 &emsp; The MLP Classifier performed ok after being trained with 60000 images. <br/>
 &emsp; Also tried using a SVC (Support Vector Classifier) with the RBF Kernel Function and 30000 images as train. <br/>
 &emsp; The SVC model performed the best out of all the tried models until now. <br/>
+&emsp; Tried a convolutional neural network using the TensorFlow library.
+It showed the best results so far.
+The accuracy is around 99.5%. <br/>
+&emsp; The convolutional network had 3 convolutional layers, with max pooling 2D in between, followed by a dense layer and an output layer. <br/>

 <br/>